BekajMelos/oms-sensemaking/docs/track-weaving/extended-kalman-filter.md

 #### Milestone 1: Initial working implementation
 Since the data being fed to the Kalman filter is assumed to be from GPS, the initial state vector for the filter consisted of only the point coordinates.
-We also considered including estimated velocity, heading, and altitude in the state vector but determined that the extra complexity wasn’t strictly necessary for an initial implementation.
+We also considered including estimated velocity, heading, and altitude in the state vector but determined that the extra complexity wasn't strictly necessary for an initial implementation.
 Because of this simplified state vector, the state transition, covariance, measurement noise, and process noise matrices were set to identity matrices.
 The point weight was included as a divisor in the Kalman filter update step in the measurement and process noise matrix calculations.